-The purpose of this Bulletin is to provide key points for assessors in administering the qualified new personal property tax exemption (MCL 211.9m) and the qualified previously existing personal property tax exemption (MCL 211.9n) for the 2016 tax year.
+This Bulletin provides key points for assessors in administering the qualified new personal property tax exemption (MCL 211.9m) and the qualified previously existing personal property tax exemption (MCL 211.9n) for the 2016 tax year.
 This guidance is being provided to supplement the information contained in State Tax Commission Bulletins 7, 8 and 9 of 2015.
-Assessors should also refer to those Bulletins for further information and direction.
+Assessors should also review the ESA Topics promulgated by the Michigan Department of Treasury for further information and direction.

-- 1. Claiming the Exemption: Beginning December 31, 2015 (for the 2016 assessment year), qualified new personal property and qualified previously existing personal property located on Occupied Real Property is exempt from ad valorem taxation and is instead subject to the State Essential Services Assessment (ESA).
+1. Claiming the Exemption: Beginning December 31, 2015 (for the 2016 assessment year), qualified new personal property and qualified previously existing personal property located on Occupied Real Property is exempt from ad valorem taxation and is instead subject to the State Essential Services Assessment (ESA).
 Additionally, certain P.A.
 198 (IFT) Property and New Personal Property (P.A.
 328) are subject to the State Essential Services Assessment.
-To claim this exemption, a fully completed Form 5278, Affidavit and Statement for Eligible Manufacturing Personal Property and Essential Services Assessment, must be received by the assessor of the local unit of government where the qualified personal property is located no later than February 20, 2016.
-Taxpayers should not complete this Affidavit and statement unless the personal property meets the definition of Eligible Manufacturing Personal Property (EMPP).
-Assessors must deny an exemption for personal property that is determined not to meet the eligibility requirements. - 2.
-Definitions to Determine Eligibility: All Assessing Officers must understand the definitions outlined in Bulletin 7 of 2015.
-Of significance is the concept of Occupied Real Property, which can be a real property parcel, part of a real property parcel or several real property parcels.
-The main concept is that the property must be occupied as a single site by the taxpayer.
-Since the formula for determining qualification of the location for the EMPP exemption is different than the formula used to determine classification, it is possible for personal property classified as industrial to be disqualified as EMPP or for personal property classified as commercial to be qualified for the purposes of receiving the exemption.
+To claim this exemption, a fully completed Form 5278, Affidavit and Statement for Eligible Manufacturing Personal Property and Essential Services Assessment, must be received by the assessor of the local unit of government where the qualified personal property is located no later than February 22, 2016.